BrianWill/byteschool/markdown/go/compilation, packages.md

 Go's standard library is made up of several dozen packages.
 The standard library packages have short import paths like "fmt", "os", and "time".

-## compiling Go

-To compile Go code, you'll need to install and set up the Go tools:

- 1. download the installer for your platform from [golang.org](http://golang.org)
- 2. run the installer
- 3. create a directory under which you want to keep all of your Go source code
- 4. create an [***environment***](https://en.wikipedia.org/wiki/Environment_variable) variable called *GOPATH*, setting it to your new directory
- 5. if you don't have it already, install [Git](https://git-scm.com/downloads)

-(Here are more detailed instructions for [Windows](http://www.wadewegner.com/2014/12/easy-go-programming-setup-for-windows/).)

-The Go tools are meant to be run from the command line because we need to pass in arguments.
-The first argument to `go` is the *subcommand*, which specifies what you want to do, *e.g.* *run*, *build*, *install*.

 ## `run` subcommand

 The `run` subcommand is meant only for running very small example programs.
-It compiles the specified source file(s) into an executable, runs it, and then deletes the executable when the program finishes.
+It compiles the specified source file(s) into an executable, runs it, and then deletes the executable when the program ends.

 ```
 go run file1.go file2.go